AdroitAnandAI/Facial-Attendance-on-Pi-with-LIDAR/README.md

 ## How to Use?

 First, clone this repo to a Raspberry Pi.
 Set up Intel Movidius NCS 2 so that you can run OpenVINO models in it.
 This is enough to run the Face Recognition module.
-For LIDAR, install the required packages and connect a speaker after 'espeak' installation.
+Then connec the LIDAR via USB and install the required packages.
+Further, you can connect a speaker to RPi after installation of eSpeak text-to-speech synthesizer.

 ``` sh